 Applicants have the option of submitting audition materials that focus on one of two emphases: piano performance (solo) or piano performance (collaborative arts) For the graduate emphasis in solo performance, applicants should present a representative recital program (a minimum of 40 minutes of music).
 International applicants may, in lieu of a live audition, provide high-quality video recordings online via Accept’d.
 Applicants auditioning for the collaborative arts emphasis should present a representative program of solo, vocal, and chamber music.
 Applicants should consult with the chair of the keyboard department to finalize repertoire choices.
 Please note that students interested in either emphasis should apply to the M.Mus. in performance for piano on their application to Syracuse University.
 Contact: Professor Ida Tili-Trebicka, .

-Applicants for the graduate program in organ performance should choose three works in contrasting styles (approximately 30 minutes of music).
+Applicants for the graduate program in organ performance should prepare a 40-minute program of contrasting pieces, one of which should be a major work by J. S. Bach.
 Applicants will be expected to sight-read a short passage of music as part of the audition.
 Contact: Dr. Annie Laver, .

 Voice (Including Performance and Voice Pedagogy)